-Accurate calibration of the project is vital to correct size calculation.
+Accurate calibration of the dissolved elements in the project is vital to correct calculations.
 A number of important parameters, specific to the spICP-MS project are determined at this stage:

 - Sensitivity: The number of ions per dwell time per concentration unit of analyte that arrives at the detector. - Blank level: The average background stream of ions arriving at the detector if blanks are measured - Flicker factor: Only relevant if deconvolution methods are used, based on a normal, poissongaussian (hermite) or a polyagaussian model. - Shot factor: Only relevant if deconvolution methods are used, based on a polyagaussian.